-• First thing’s first: make sure your snowmobile is properly registered.Â In California, off-highway vehicles (OVHs) are required to be registered with the DMV.
-Each OVH will have either a green or red sticker.
+Before you strap on your helmet, make sure your snowmobile is properly registered.Â In California, off-highway vehicles (OHVs) are required to be registered with the DMV.
+Each OHV will have either a green or red sticker.
 Green stickers are given to vehicles that comply with California Air Resource Board emission standards and allow for year-round use in OHV riding areas.
 Red stickers are for vehicles whose emissions outputs do not comply with the California standards.
 These vehicles can only be used seasonally.
 Itâ€™s important that you obey the laws as they pertain to your registration.

-• Know your snowmobile.
-Before you head out on the trail, make sure you have a good working knowledge of your snowmobileÂ and how it works, especially its safety features.
+- Know your snowmobile.Â Make sure you have a good working knowledge of your snowmobileÂ and how it works, especially its safety features.

-- HaveÂ an emergency kit.Â Keep an emergency kit on your snowmobile that includes items likeÂ a standard first-aid kit, non-perishable food, a flashlight, a rope, and a multi-tool, as well as extra spark plugs and a drive belt, should yours give out while on the trail.
-In addition, keep an extra ignition key in your kit in case yours gets lost on the trail.
+- HaveÂ an emergency kit.Â Keep an emergency kit on your snowmobile that includes items likeÂ a standard first-aid kit, a flashlight, a rope, a multi-tool, extra spark plugs and a drive belt.Â It’s also a good idea to keep an extra ignition key in there in case yours gets lost on the trail.

-• Carry a portable GPS device.
-This is especially important when riding the backcountry.
+- Carry a portable GPS device.
+This is especially important when riding the back-country.

-• Make sure you have more than enough fuel to get where youâ€™re going and back.
+- Check your fuel levels.Â Ensure you have more than enough fuel to get where youâ€™re going and back.

-• Ride in OVH designated areas only.
+- Ride in OVH designated areas only.
 It is against the law in California to ride on-road, along the shoulder or in a ditch beside the road.

-• Maintain appropriate speeds in designated OVH areas.
-While there are no speed limits on the trail, the recognized speed limit in crowded areas, such as lodges and resorts, is 15 MPH.
-Just as you would in a car, reduce your speed in harsh weather conditions and in times of poor visibility.
+- Maintain appropriate speeds.Â There are no speed limits on the trail, but the recognized speed limit in crowded areas, such as lodges and resorts, is 15 MPH.
+Also, reduce your speed in harsh weather conditions and in times of poor visibility.

-• Always yield to on-coming traffic, domestic animals and wildlife.
+- Drive carefully.
+Always yield to on-coming traffic, domestic animals and wildlife.

-• Dress appropriately.
+- Dress appropriately.
 Extreme temperatures combined with high speedsÂ can beÂ extremely dangerous.
 Wear waterproof gear and layer appropriately.

-This content is offered for educational purposes only and does not represent contractual agreements.
-The definitions, terms and coverages in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
-No warranty or appropriateness for a specific purpose is expressed or implied.
+The information in this article is obtained from various sources.
+This content is offered for educational purposes only.Â It should not replace the advice of a qualified professional.
+The definitions, terms and coverage in a given policy may be different than those suggested here.
+Such policy will be governed by the language contained therein, and no warranty or appropriateness for a specific purpose is expressed or implied.